wlads/reefpoints/_posts/2013-01-07-building-an-ember-app-with-rails-api-part-1.md

 * [ActiveModelSerializers](https://github.com/rails-api/active_model_serializers) is a project that is written by the `Ember` core team which will normalize the [JSON](http://en.wikipedia.org/wiki/JSON) output for models in a `Rails` app.
 * [HandlebarsAssets](https://github.com/leshill/handlebars_assets) will allow the `AssetPipeline` to compile [Handlebars](http://handlebarsjs.com/) templates which is required for Ember.
 There is the [Ember-Rails](https://github.com/emberjs/ember-rails) gem which will also do this but I have found `HandlebarsAssets` to be a leaner solution.

+After this, don't forget to run `bundle install` from the command line to pick up the gems we just added.

 Let's create a simple model and the serializer

 {% highlight bash %}